thiagomgd/letterboxdstats/README.md

+# Letterboxd Visualization

+This is a personal project to visualize yearly/monthly/weekly Letterboxd data grouped by tags.

+Work in progress and instructions to come.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.